yahoo/elide-doc/pages/guide/v7/17-migration.md

 ## Hibernate Search

 Hiberate Search 6.X introduces an entirely new API including model annotations.
 [This guide](https://docs.jboss.org/hibernate/search/6.0/migration/html_single/) provides details about how to migrate.

+## Swagger 2 / OpenAPI 3

+The migration to Swagger 2 to support OpenAPI 3 completely replaces the older annotations that were used for Swagger 1.
+For instance the `@ApiModel` and `@ApiModelProperty` annotations have both been replaced by `@Schema`.
+An overview of the changes in OpenAPI 3 can be found [here](https://swagger.io/blog/news/whats-new-in-openapi-3-0/).